Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Results and Discussion

 Overall, our results agree well with previous calculations and experiments wherever direct comparison is possible.
-Qualitative trends among major magnetic properties are similar and quantitative results lie close to previous DFT data.
+Qualitative trends among major magnetic properties are similar, and quantitative results lie close to previous DFT data.
 However, the dataset we provide is vastly greater than anything currently available in the literature.
+The method implemented in our work is slightly more computationally expensive than the CPA method while yielding MAE results with a similar accuracy.
+On the other hand, it allows us to provide a more detailed analysis of aspects other than the basic magnetic properties.
+In particular, it enables us to interpret ordering dependencies, which we will present in the following sections.